Showing Posts From

 What if I don't want to be resurrected?

-I've recently been impressed to study the teachings and biography of the First Presidency.
-My respect, love, and feelings for these men grow deeper with every chapter.
-It has been a powerful, revelatory experience.
-I also learned more about doctrine and Church history.
-For example, Pres.
-Nelson's biography relates how Pres.
-Nelson's grandfather received a visitation from his late father from beyond the veil and recorded the interview.
+I've recently been impressed to study the teachings and biographies of the First Presidency.
+My respect, love, and admiration for these men grow deeper with every chapter.
+It has been a powerful, revelatory experience, and I've also learned more about doctrine and Church history.
+For example, President Nelson's biography relates how his grandfather received a visitation from his late father from beyond the veil and recorded the interview.

 Thou shalt make his soul an offering for sin